mate-academy/js_get_coin_combination/README.md

 # QA Coin combination ([uk](readme.uk.md))

-Write tests for `getCoinCombination` function that takes a non-negative integer `cents` (a specific amount in cents) and returns a combination of the smallest possible number of coins, giving the same amount.
+Write tests for the `getCoinCombination` function that takes a non-negative integer `cents` (a specific amount in cents) and returns a combination of the smallest possible number of coins, giving the same amount.